stephwon/Applied_Bioinformatics_BMMB852/Wk9/Wk9_Assignment.md

 * `Supplementary Alignments`: Reduced from 72 in the original to 42 in the filtered BAM
 * `Singletons and Cross-Chromosome Mappings`: Filtered BAM has no singletons or cross-chromosome mate mappings, indicating strict filtering.
 The original BAM has mate mapping of 90.

-The flagstat reports for filtered and original is in `/flagstat_reports`.
+The flagstat reports for filtered and original are in [here](https://github.com/stephwon/Applied_Bioinformatics_BMMB852/tree/main/Wk9/flagstat_reports).